7th Cavalry Regiment: Operation Atlantic Resolve

 1st Squadron, 7th Cavalry Regiment deployed from Fort Hood, Texas to Europe as part of 1st Armored Brigade Combat Team, 1st Cavalry Division in support of Operation Atlantic Resolve from May 2018 to February 2019.
 1st Squadron moved by sea, rail, and drove over 900 kilometers across Europe to establish their headquarters in Świętoszów, Poland.
 During their time in Poland, the Squadron partnered with their hosts, the Polish 10th Armored Cavalry Brigade.
-They maintained this partnership until the Squadron moved from Świętoszów, Poland to Hohenfels Training Area, Germany November 2018 in support of Combined Resolve XI.
+They maintained this partnership until the squadron moved from Świętoszów, Poland to Hohenfels Training Area, Germany November 2018 in support of Combined Resolve XI.

 Capt.
 Samuel Taylor leads B (Blackhawk) Troop in the 2018 Polish Armed Forces Day Parade in Warsaw, Poland.

 A Bradley Fighting Vehicle fires its 25mm main gun as part of D (Diablo) Troop's live fire exercise in Slovakia.

 While the Squadron was headquartered in Świętoszów, Poland for a majority of the deployment, elements constantly deployed abroad across Europe in order to partner with various NATO Allies.
 A Troop, C Troop, and D Troop deployed to Pabradė Training Area, Lithuania; Tata and Várpalota, Hungary; and Lest, Slovakia, respectively.
 Each Troop, including B Troop who remained in Świętoszów, Poland, conducted joint combined arms live fire exercises with their partnered hosts.
 Live fire exercises were normally accompanied by "force-on-force" situational training exercises.
-In total, 1st Squadron partnered with 10th Armored Cavalry Brigade from Poland, Mechanized Infantry Brigade "Iron Wolf" from Lithuania, 5th and 25th Mechanized Infantry Brigades from the Hungarian Ground Forces, and 112th Mechanized Infantry Battalion from the Slovakian Ground Forces.
+In total, 1st Squadron partnered with 10th Armored Cavalry Brigade from Poland, Mechanized Infantry Brigade "Iron Wolf" from Lithuania, 5th and 25th Mechanized Infantry Brigades from the Hungarian Ground Forces, and 112th Mechanized Infantry Battalion from the Slovak Ground Forces.

-The Squadron moved to Hohenfels Training Area, Germany in November 2018 in order to participate in Combined Resolve XI.
+The squadron moved to Hohenfels Training Area, Germany in November 2018 in order to participate in Combined Resolve XI.
 The exercise included over 5500 participants from 16 different NATO allies and partners.
 A 10-day force-on-force exercise was held at Hohenfels Training Area where all 16 participants acted as either friendly or opposing forces (OPFOR).
-The Squadron relocated to Grafenwoehr Training Area in late December 2018, and participated in a Brigade live fire exercise from 13 to 25 January 2019.
+The squadron relocated to Grafenwoehr Training Area in late December 2018, and participated in a brigade live fire exercise from 13 to 25 January 2019.
 1st Squadron conducted redeployment operations from February to April 2019.